How to Change SVG Color – C# Examples with Aspose.SVG

 Change SVG Color

-Filling and stroking are both operations for SVG elements colorizing.
+Filling and stroking are the two primary ways to apply color to SVG elements.
 All graphical elements such as shapes, paths and text – are rendered by being filled.
-The fill is painting the interior of the object, and the stroke is painting along its outline.
 The SVG stroke and SVG fill are some of the main CSS properties that can be set for any lines, text and shapes.
 For more information on style attributes’ properties, please see the article Fills and Strokes in SVG.

 1. Use one of the SVGDocument() constructors of the SVGDocument class to load an existing SVG document.